jharwell/bootstrap/README.rst

   modify the script to work on your target platform and/or probably have to build a **LOT** more stuff from source manually.

-- You have sudo privileges on the machine you want to install the project on.
+- You either have sudo privileges on the machine you want to install the project on, or all of the necessary development packages/software have already been installed by your sysadmin.

 If either of these conditions are not met, you will be on your own for getting things setup in your development environment of choice.